Skip to Content

 Your Chapter 7 Bankruptcy Timeline in Orlando

-The Chapter 7 bankruptcy process generally takes about four to six months from filing to discharge.
-After you submit your petition in the U.S. Bankruptcy Court for the Middle District of Florida, the court assigns a trustee who manages your case.
-Early in the process, you must attend a meeting of creditors (sometimes called a 341 meeting), which takes place at a location set by the court.
-This meeting allows the trustee and creditors to ask questions about your finances and assets.
+Chapter 7 generally takes four to six months from filing to discharge.
+After you submit your petition to the U.S. Bankruptcy Court for the Middle District of Florida, the court assigns a trustee who manages your case.
+About one month after filing, you attend the 341 meeting of creditors, where the trustee and any appearing creditors may ask questions about your finances and assets.
+Creditors often don’t appear, and most filers find the meeting straightforward with proper preparation.

-After the meeting of creditors, creditors have a short window to object or challenge your discharge in some limited situations.
-If there are no objections or complications, the court will process your case and issue a discharge order, typically within a few months.
-Florida’s homestead exemption can play a key role for Orlando residents, protecting certain equity in their primary residence from creditors during the bankruptcy process.
-Throughout, you must complete a debtor education course before discharge.
-By handling each step promptly and ensuring your paperwork is thorough, you can help keep your case on track toward a timely resolution.
+After the 341 meeting, creditors have a limited window to object to your discharge.
+If there are no objections or complications, the court issues a discharge order within a few months.
+You must also complete a debtor education course before discharge is granted.
+Florida’s homestead exemption can play a meaningful role for Orlando filers, protecting qualifying equity in a primary residence from creditors throughout the process.
+Handling each step promptly and keeping your paperwork thorough helps move your case toward a timely resolution.

 Debts Discharged & Not Discharged in Chapter 7 Bankruptcy

-Chapter 7 bankruptcy can provide relief from most unsecured debts.
-Debts commonly eligible for discharge include credit card balances, most personal loans, utility bills, and medical bills.
-This discharge means you are no longer legally required to pay these debts, giving you a clean financial slate to rebuild.
-Many individuals in Orlando pursue Chapter 7 specifically to address rising medical costs or multiple sources of unsecured, high-interest debt.
+Chapter 7 can eliminate most unsecured debts.
+Credit card balances, personal loans, utility bills, and medical bills are commonly eligible for discharge, meaning you’re no longer legally required to pay them.
+Many Orlando residents file Chapter 7 specifically to address rising medical costs or high-interest unsecured debt that has become unmanageable.

-However, not all debts qualify for discharge.
-Bankruptcy courts generally do not wipe out obligations such as child support, alimony, most student loans, recent tax debts, or debts resulting from fraud or injury caused while driving under the influence.
-Additionally, secured debts like mortgages or car loans remain attached to the underlying collateral unless you surrender the property during bankruptcy.
-Florida law and the local bankruptcy court can influence how the court categorizes specific obligations, especially in complex cases.
-Understanding this distinction before filing helps Orlando clients set realistic expectations and make long-term financial decisions with clarity.
+Not all debts qualify.
+Bankruptcy courts generally don’t wipe out child support, alimony, most student loans, recent tax debts, or debts resulting from fraud or DUI-related injury.
+Secured debts like mortgages and car loans remain attached to the underlying collateral unless you surrender the property.
+Understanding this distinction before filing helps you set realistic expectations and make sound long-term decisions.

 Understanding Florida’s Chapter 7 Exemptions & Your Assets

-Florida offers some of the most generous homestead protections in the nation, which can benefit Orlando residents filing for Chapter 7 bankruptcy.
-The Florida Constitution allows homeowners to exempt an unlimited amount of equity in their primary residence, as long as the property does not exceed a certain lot size and meets residency duration requirements.
-This means many homeowners in Central Florida can keep their homes after filing, especially if they do not have significant non-exempt assets.
+Florida offers some of the most generous exemption protections in the country, and knowing how they apply before you file can make a significant difference in what you keep.
+The Florida Constitution allows homeowners to exempt an unlimited amount of equity in their primary residence, subject to lot size restrictions and residency duration requirements.
+Many Central Florida homeowners can protect their home entirely, even in Chapter 7.

 Do I Qualify for Chapter 7?

-Not everyone is eligible to file for Chapter 7 bankruptcy.
-To file, you must meet the following requirements:
+Not everyone is eligible to file.
+To qualify for Chapter 7 bankruptcy, you must meet all of the following requirements:

 1. Your income is not too high after applying the means test.

-3. You have not already had debt discharged from a previous bankruptcy.
-You cannot file if:
+3. You haven’t already received a discharge from a previous bankruptcy.
+Specifically, you can’t file if:

-1. You have filed for Chapter 7 in the last 6 years.
+1. You received a Chapter 7 discharge within the last 8 years.

-2. You have filed Chapter 13 in the last 8 years.
+2. You received a Chapter 13 discharge within the last 6 years.

-4. You do not have a previous bankruptcy case dismissed in the past 180 days because of a violation of a court order, fraudulent activity, or voluntary dismissal after a creditor requested to lift the automatic stay.
+4. You don’t have a prior bankruptcy case dismissed within the past 180 days due to a court order violation, fraudulent activity, or voluntary dismissal after a creditor sought to lift the automatic stay.

 5. You completed a credit counseling course approved by the U.S. Trustee’s Office within 180 days before filing.